bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### Review and Feedback:

 Your instructor will first evaluate if all the requirements are met based on your portfolio and the checklist.
 If this is the case, your instructor will evaluate your portfolio using the rubric shown below.
 Make sure you're familiar with this form beforehand to understand the grading criteria.
 Finally, you'll receive your graded rubric via Brightspace.
-If your instructor suspects the work submitted relies too heavily on AI assistance (beyond code corrections, paragraph edits and rephrasing), it could lead to an investigation for CGI (Communication, Discussion, insight interview).
+If your instructor suspects the work submitted relies too heavily on AI assistance (beyond code corrections, paragraph edits and rephrasing), it could lead to an investigation via CGI (Communication, Discussion, insight interview).
 Two instructors will be involved in the CGI.

 ### CGI